SensorNet-UFAL/environmentMonitoring/micaz/README.md

 After the make command, a class MicazMsg.java should be in the node folder.
 If you want to process arrived data, you should include this class in your project.
-Packets can be received  processed by running the gateway application available in the SensorNet-UFAL/environmentMonitoring repository.
+Packets can be received and processed by running the gateway application available in the SensorNet-UFAL/environmentMonitoring repository.

 Mote app instalation (just an example):